vbharadwaj-bk/vbharadwaj-bk.github.io/content/posts/python_extension.md

     be disabled in Pybind11.

 ### Customizing Your Build Process
-Let's suppose you want to link an external library to your extension.
+Suppose now that you want to link an external library

 ### Example Application: BFS on a Graph